tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 `eval_dir`= This the directory where the mAP results will saved.
 Users do not need to change this input.

-`pipeline_config_path`= This is the path to configuration file saved in [model_config](model_config/).The above command includes path to an ssd_mobilenet_v2_coco.config file as an example.
+`pipeline_config_path`= This is the path to the configuration file saved in [model_config](model_config/).The above command includes path to a ssd_mobilenet_v2_coco.config file as an example.
 However, it should be changed when training with a different configuration.

-As an output you will see mAP score for entire dataset and each class in both tensorboard and command prompt.
-An example of how the end result will look like is shown as below
+As an output you will see mAP score for the entire dataset and each class in both tensorboard and command prompt.
+An example of how the end result will look like is shown below

 ```
 INFO:tensorflow:# success: 1366